Alternate Sorcerer

 Sorcerer Level Spell

-1st detect evil & good, guiding bolt
+1st bless, guiding bolt

-3rd aid, purify LL
+3rd aid, restoration LL

 5th beacon of hope, revivify